 - Being surprised by customer issues on social media, from customer support calls, or through the CEO, even when their tools say everything is fine.

 - Needing an army of expert engineers to debug whenever a major incident happens.

 - Exploding costs of observability tools to monitor their growing infrastructure.

 These challenges are all rooted in the same underlying problem.
 Existing Observability tools and the teams that use them are disconnected from what really matters to the business: user experience and engagement.

 Disconnect Between Operational Tools and Customer Experience

 Operations need to evolve from focusing on low-level system performance to higher-level user experience.
-Experience-Centric Operations is a new paradigm that will transform operations and engineering teams to be more efficient, more connected to the business, and more cost effective.
-Keep reading to discover the first section of our three-part series on Experience-Centric Operations.
+Experience-Centric Observability is a new paradigm that will transform operations and engineering teams to be more efficient, more connected to the business, and more cost effective.
+Keep reading to discover the first section of our three-part series on Experience-Centric Observability.